Eligible collateral

 A list of the eligible collateral for liquidity insurance schemes and the legal documentation you’ll need

-Eligible collateral for liquidity insurance schemes
+Eligible collateral for our lending facilities

 We lend through our market operations against collateral delivered by firms.
 This collateral has to be good enough so we can sell or keep it, if a counterparty fails to repay us.